DraXus/draxus.github.io/content/about.en.md

 ## Current Work

-At [Blink](https://blinkeye.com), I develop **deep learning** systems for solving **computer vision** challenges such as face detection, monocular 3D eye estimation and hand tracking.
+I work part-time at [Blink](https://blinkeye.com), where I develop **deep learning** systems for solving **computer vision** challenges such as face detection, monocular 3D eye estimation and hand tracking.
 This work demands precision at every stage: data collection, model architecture, evaluation metrics, and deployment optimization.

 ## Working Style

 I lie in the intersection between research and software engineering.
-I value **clarity** over cleverness, **reproducibility** over novelty, and solutions that have a **real impact**.
+I value **clarity** over cleverness, **reliability** over novelty, and solutions that have a **real impact**.
 My experience spans the full AI lifecycle: from designing experiments, writing code to model deployment.

 I've worked remotely for **international** teams for over 7 years.
 I communicate proactively, detect problems early, and deliver on commitments.
 I'm comfortable discussing machine learning foundations with researchers as well as communicating with final clients.